 The scary results of the IPBES

-So, IPBES (Intergovernmental Panel on Biodiversity and Ecosystem Services) had sixth meeting last week and the conclusion was - which you probably wouldn't have found in the headlines of your papers because maybe it's too depressing or maybe just it's too many acronyms and nobody's really interested - the conclusion is that we're in real trouble.
-Most of the focus of conservation in my professional life, and I didn't set out to be a conservationist, I'm a naturalist.
-I delight in nature and I wanted to spend a life study and photographing and filming and getting to understand nature.
+So, IPBES (Intergovernmental Panel on Biodiversity and Ecosystem Services) had it's sixth meeting last week and the conclusion was - which you probably wouldn't have found in the headlines of your papers because maybe it's too depressing or maybe just it's too many acronyms and nobody's really interested - the conclusion is that we're in real trouble.
+Most of the focus on conservation in my professional life, and I didn't set out to be a conservationist, I'm a naturalist.
+I delight in nature and I wanted to spend a life studying and photographing and filming and getting to understand nature.
 But the 40 years that I've been doing that has been the 40 years when we've seen animal populations crash and those that have come to a point where they are endangered or critically endangered or disappear, get a lot of attention.
 And you look at the conservation literature and you see people saying:

 "I don't want to live in that world.
 I don't want my children to grow up in a world where there aren't elephants, because elephants are wonderful".